ipekyagmurkuzum/N11FinalProject-Automation/README.md

 ```
 mvn clean verify
 ```
 to your terminal to run the test.
-Running this code block will generate the CSV file with the name "campaign_urls_file.csv" under this path:
+Running this code block will generate the CSV file with the name "*campaign_urls_file.csv*" under this path:
 ```
 N11TestCase1/src/test/resources/generatedFile
 ```